AHN2001hanyang/TreasurePOS/README.md

 - **Port in use** → set `TREASUREPOS_PORT` to a free one or run `main.py` (auto‑selects a port)
 - **Images don’t show** → only relative `images/<file>` is accepted for safety; anything else is ignored
 - **EXE misses stuff** → rebuild with the `--collect-all` flags in the build section

 ---

+# English

+*(You are here — English is the canonical section.
+See below for Chinese/Korean mirrors.)*

+---